-The SIENNA project is working to ensure that human rights, fundamental freedoms, and ethical values are respected in the design, development and deployment of new and emerging technologies.
-Throughout the project lifecycle, partners have engaged policy makers in public consultations to identify potential changes in existing legal and human rights frameworks at the international, EU and national levels, to better prioritise ethics considerations.
+The SIENNA project worked to ensure that human rights, fundamental freedoms, and ethical values are respected in the design, development and deployment of new and emerging technologies.
+Throughout the project lifecycle, partners engaged policy makers in public consultations to identify potential changes in existing legal and human rights frameworks at the international, EU and national levels, to better prioritise ethics considerations.

 Trilateral, one of the proud partners of the SIENNA project, authored the report’s AI and Robotics Recommendations, for improving the enforcement, uptake and effectiveness of existing legislation regarding artificial intelligence and robotics.

 - At the International level, there is a need to clarify how existing human rights frameworks apply to AI/robotics.
 While the adoption of a new human rights treaty for AI and robotics is a low priority, changes to existing relevant laws may be desirable.

 - At the EU level, it is urgent to ensure a harmonised approach across the European Union and establish common governance standards to address ethical and human rights-related risks of AI and robotics.

 - At the national level, there is a need to ensure that any changes in legislation are fit for purpose and in accordance with the country’s international obligations, especially with regards to human rights and fundamental values.